aiven/aiven-docs/docs/products/clickhouse/get-started.md

 ## Configure the service

-Edit your service settings if the default service configuration doesn't meet your needs.
+You can change your service settings by updating the service configuration.

 <Tabs groupId="group1">
 <TabItem value="1" label="Console" default>